Please ensure Javascript is enabled for purposes of accessibility The Antrim Gypsum Project Skip to main content

 Mined Gypsum Product

-The Antrim project will produce marketable gypsum and anhydrate at an estimated average rate of production of 1.5 million tonnes per year, divided into three different products and markets, based on size and purity:
+The Antrim Project will produce marketable gypsum and anhydrate at an estimated average rate of production of 1.5 million tonnes per year, divided into three different products and markets, based on size and purity:

 Drywall